TheFlyingDutchmans/Project6.2/README.md

 The API currently only runs on Python 3.9.
 Make sure to run the API using this version of Python as some packages used will not work with other versions of Python.

+Configure `config/dbConn.ini` file according to your database.

+remark: `theflyingdutchman.sql` file only adds the tables, not the database itself

+Run API: `API_3.py`

+For the data visualisation:

+1. Ensure API is running
+2. Database is set-up
+3. Run `datavisualisation/dv.py`

 Schemas -> Hold the JSON and XML Schemas used to verify the request data
     JSON -> Has the JSON Schemas for all requests
     XML -> Has the XSD files for all requests